All Episodes

 So when you do, hey, I want a subpoena for subscriber information and phone tolls.

-And it's gonna identify each individual.
+And it's going to identify each individual.

-So you get the subscriber information, then you go ahead and you do a uh you say you want phone records, right?
+Then you go ahead and you do a, you say you want phone records, right?

-Yeah, phone toll analysis.
+Phone toll analysis.

 Well, when you know that a crime took place at a certain time, it's important to look at the phone tolls because whoever they're calling during the time that the crime was going down is more than likely a co-conspirator.

-For example, when I was on a job and I knew that we were doing a drug trafficking uh case, right?
+For example, when I was on a job and I knew that we were doing a drug trafficking case, right?

 Hey, I'm trying to get some meth.